granolocks/gabekoss.com/content/blog/2014-03-14-serving_static_site_files_with_ruby_1_8.md

 updated_at: 2014-03-14 16:56
 kind: blog-post
 author: Gabe Koss
-summary: Using a simple Sinatra app to serve a simple index.html based static site.
+summary: Using a simple Sinatra app to serve an index.html based static site.
 tags:
   - nanoc
   - sinatra